DeviprasadShetty9833/Job_Portfolio/README.md

 7. Login
    - Email, Password, Login button, "Don't have an account?"
 SignUp link, Forgot Password link
+   - RHS : JobHook - "Find the job made for you"

 8. Create_Account
    - LHS : JobHook - "Find the job made for you"